 - Is it well-written and well-formatted?
 This is subjective, but ask yourself whether the writing is clear, concise, and understandable to your audience.

 - Did an expert write it?
-Did someone experienced in your industry write the content?
+Did someone experienced in your industry write the content (or provide the information)?
 If not, you may want to consider finding an expert to write and/or provide the writer with information and feedback.
 Google tends to rank content created by authoritative sources higher.
 If you're wondering whether it makes sense to hire a writer, check out this post.

 5. Off-page SEO